l36wei/l36wei.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm an Assistant Professor at the Chinese University of Hong Kong, Shenzhen, in the School of Data Science.
 Before that, I was a postdoctoral fellow at HEC Montréal and the Université de Montréal, working with [Yossiri Adulyasak](https://www.hec.ca/en/profs/yossiri.adulyasak.html) and [Emma Frejinger](https://www.emmafrejinger.org).
 I earned my Ph.D. in Operations Research from Northwestern University， where I had the privilege of being supervised by [Simge Küçükyavuz](https://users.iems.northwestern.edu/~simge/index.html).
 I completed my bachelor's in combinatorics and optimization at the University of Waterloo.
+My research interests are in (Mixed) Integer programming, Machine Learning, and Logistics.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.